The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 clientName | string | No | Name of specific LLM provider to use for this request |

-* Either question or intent must be provided
+* Either message or intent must be provided

 Parameter Details: